-Under the new Red Book, the engineer is required to administer the contract, monitor the construction works and certify payment; the employer is kept fully informed throughout the project and can make variations.
-Payment is based on a bill of quantities (BofQ) or lump sums for approved work done.
-This form effectively replaces and supersedes the FIDIC 4th-edition Red Book from 1987.
+Under the new Red Book the engineer is required to administer the contract, monitor the construction works and certify payment; the employer is kept fully informed throughout the project and can make variations.
+Payment is based on a remeasurement using the rates quoted in the bill of quantities or lump sums for approved work done.
+The 'accepted contract amount' refers to the sum stated in the letter of acceptance, whereas the 'contract price' is the sum which the employer will eventually pay after remeasurement.